-The City of Aurora’s Street Maintenance Division is responsible for the maintenance of approximately 2,100 lane miles of public roadway and right of way.
-Various maintenance programs have been implemented which fully maximize the use of the division’s 34 (thirty-four) full-time Maintenance Workers.
-A management team of (5) five is responsible for the day to day operations, as well as for short and long range planning.
+The Street Maintenance Division of the Public Works Department is responsible for providing services for the maintenance of approximately 2,100 lane miles of public roadway, right-of-way, and parkways.
+These services include snow removal operations, tree trimming, and maintenance of roadway striping, signage, pavements, and sidewalks.
+Various maintenance programs have been implemented which fully maximize the use of the division's Maintenance Workers.
+A management team is responsible for the day-to-day operations, as well as for short and long range planning.

 Free mulch is available to all city residents at Illinois and Broadway by the park district parking lot when available.